-A charitable gift annuity is a life income gift created by a simple contract between you and University of Mount Olive.
-You make a gift to the College and in turn, the College promises to pay you a fixed annual income for your lifetime.
+A charitable gift annuity is a life income gift created by a simple contract between you and the University of Mount Olive.
+You make a gift to the University and in turn, the University promises to pay you a fixed annual income for your lifetime.
 Charitable gift annuities may be funded with cash, certificates of deposit, publicly traded securities, and similar assets.
-You will be entitled to an income tax charitable deduction for part of the value of the assets you transfer to the College.
+You will be entitled to an income tax charitable deduction for part of the value of the assets you transfer to the University.

 Charitable Remainder Trust